Clean up continues following Friday’s wild weather

 The NWS also confirmed that an EF-1 tornado touched down just over the state line in North Attleboro.
 The tornado briefly lifted before forming again along Gilbert Street in Mansfield, where the NWS said it tossed a 1,000-pound air conditioning unit over a one-story building.

-Randolph says the National Weather Service is putting together a final report regarding Saturday’s tornados, and it is expected to be complete by Monday or Tuesday.
+Randolph says the National Weather Service is putting together a final report regarding Friday’s tornados, and it is expected to be complete by Monday or Tuesday.